 The Solution to Importing Your Coinbase Commerce Seed into an External Wallet

-- Install and open Electrum Wallet on desktop
+• Install and open Electrum Wallet from the official website on your desktop

-- If you run a website where you feel there might be more than 100 people initiating a transaction and not completing it in a row - you might want to increase that gap limit.
+• If you run a website where you feel there might be more than 1000 people/times initiating a transaction and not completing it in a row - you might want to increase that gap limit.

 What is Coinbase Commerce?